bitrequest/bitrequest.github.io/docs/architecture.md

 with `fn` (function: `ln-create-invoice`, `ln-invoice-status`, etc.) and `imp` (`lnd` / `core-lightning` / `lnbits` / `nwc` / `spark`).
 The server dispatches via `if ($imp === ...)` branches inside each top-level function in `v1/ln/api/index.php`.
-See `CONTRIBUTING_LIGHTNING.md`.
+See [`proxy/README.md`](../proxy/README.md) for the Lightning endpoint reference.

 ### Dispatch routing

 When a request is being checked (either as an initial scan or as a tx poll), the path from "we need to talk to a chain" to "the right per-chain handler runs" goes through three dispatch tables.

-The branch order in `route_crypto_api` and `init_socket` is significant — see the comment headers above those functions before reordering.
+`route_crypto_api` is a plain two-table lookup: try `CRYPTO_API_DISPATCH_BY_PROVIDER[api_data.name]`, else `CRYPTO_API_DISPATCH_BY_PAYMENT[rd.payment]`, else `finalize_request_state`.
+The two keyspaces are disjoint — provider-routed coins use providers absent from the payment table, and the payment-routed coins (nimiq, kaspa, monero) use bespoke providers absent from the provider table — so order doesn't matter.
+The one invariant: if a payment-routed coin ever gains a provider that also lives in the provider table, add an explicit handler.
+See the comment header above the function.

+`init_socket`, by contrast, *does* have significant ordering: it resolves across dimensions (monero, then ethereum/erc20, then the payment table), so the erc20 flag can override a payment-keyed lookup.
+See its comment header before reordering.

 ```mermaid
 flowchart TD